karazijal/xsertion/README.md

 ### Companion Paper
 TBD (waiting submission results).

-This is a release repo, for more research oriented version (including experiments), see:
+This is a release repo, for more research oriented version (including experiments), see: https://github.com/karazijal/automatic_xcnn_topologies
-TBD